kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

 Depending on how the software under test is put together you can design multiple test cases.
 Fundamentally however these are the same test case and the above states are input parameters to it!

-**Definition: TestCase properties are different input values which do not fundamentally affect the result of a test case!
-A TestCase with properties will result into multiple test executions!**
+**Definition: TestCase parameters are different input values which do not fundamentally affect the result of a test case!
+A TestCase with parameters will result into multiple test executions!**

 In other words you will be executing a parameterized test scenario multiple times with different input values!
-Inside Kiwi TCMS the actual parameter values during execution are recorded into the `TestExecution` model which will not change if you modify test case property values afterwards!
+Inside Kiwi TCMS the actual parameter values during execution are recorded into the `TestExecution` model which will not change if you modify test case parameter values afterwards!

-**Definition: TestExecution properties record a snapshot of TestCase properties at the time when you intended to execute a particular test scenario!**
+**Definition: TestExecution parameters record a snapshot of TestCase parameters at the time when you intended to execute a particular test scenario!**